-Tracking Heart Attack in Vermont
+Tracking Heart Attacks in Vermont

 A heart attack occurs when blood flow to part of the heart becomes blocked.
 Unless the flow of blood is restored quickly, the heart muscle is damaged from lack of oxygen and begins to die.
 The more time that passes without restoring blood flow, the greater the damage to the heart.
 A heart attack is also called an acute myocardial infarction (AMI).